 What about attendance?
 How many Sundays or other events is your camera operator expected to attend?
 What about participation in unrelated church activities?
 Are they required to be a tither?
 Do they need to agree with your statement of faith or church values?

 What about background checks?
 Are they required to pass a background check?

 Will there be any heavy lifting or lifting requirements?
 What about mobility?
 Will they need to be able to stand for long periods of time?

 Put these things up front in your church video camera operator job description.
 Better for all to communicate up front than have a problem on your hands later.

-Finally make clear the process of either the church, church leadership, or the camera operator needs to follow in order to end the job.
+Finally make clear the process of either the church, church leadership, or the camera operator needs to follow to end the job.
 You want to make it clear that there is a process for quitting or being fired.
 Good endings make for the next good beginning.

-Well I hope this has helped you get your head around developing a church video camera operator job description.
+Well, I hope this has helped you get your head around developing a church video camera operator job description.
 Let me know if it helped you in the comment section below.